SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/index.md

 [!code-xml[XML](../../../../authentication/onsite/sosession/includes/soap-env.xml)]

-The following example shows how we may retrieve a `ContactEntity` using the `IContactAgent`.
+The following example shows how we may retrieve a `ContactEntity` using the `ContactAgent`.

 ```csharp
 using SuperOffice;